-How to Control Grubs Without Chemicals

 The image above shows how a Japanese Beetle comes out of the ground in late June, feeds on plants through the Summer, and then lays eggs that turn into grubs in the Fall.
 Have you ever watched Japanese Beetles closely in the Summer?
 You'll often see them stacked on top of each other, hard at work, making eggs.

 In order for the Japanese Beetle Eggs to turn into Grubs, they need moisture.
 So, if you water your lawn every day during the Summer, you're giving the Grub Eggs just what they need to survive!
 If you don't water your lawn, your grass will probably go dormant, but your chance of Grub Damage will be lower.

 Tip 2: Plant Deep Rooted Grasses

 The best way I've found to prevent Grubs organically, without using any chemicals or products is to plant Turf Type Tall Fescue.
 This modern grass type works specifically well for individuals living in the Midwest.
 It has a really deep root system, and can get by with one deep watering every 7 days, even in periods of hot, dry weather.
 The Turf Type Tall Fescue, as found in our Tuff Turf Grass Seed, is also less likely to show signs of Grub Damage, because its roots are so extensive that a little feeding by Grubs doesn't usually cause many problems.
 Shallow rooted grasses, like Creeping Bentgrass, show a lot of damage from Grubs because there are far less roots to help it survive.

 Beneficial Nematodes are microscopic worms that occur naturally in all soils.
 Like people, there are good nematodes and bad nematodes.
-The bad nematodes plant roots, and the good nematodes attach themselves to Grub Larvae in the soil and suck the life out of them.
+The bad nematodes eat and destroy plant roots, whereas the good nematodes attach themselves to Grub Larvae in the soil and suck the life out of them.
 Most soils are lacking in good nematodes, so it helps to apply a round of these good microorganisms early each Fall, to reduce the number of Grubs in your lawn.
 If you'd like to address this issue on your own, we recommend, Beneficial Nematode Natural Grub Killer.

 How to Apply Beneficial Nematodes for Natural Grub Control